haroldferns/ocqs/index.md

 ## Installing ownCloud Server for non-technical users

 The ownCloud Server appliance is the easiest and quickest way to get started with ownCloud.
-It is setup and configured to run securely out-of-the-box.

-1. Download an appliance image for your virtualization platform.
+It is setup and configured to run securely out-of-the-box.Download an appliance image for your virtualization platform.
 If you don't know which one to use, install [VirtualBox] and then download the appliance.
 	*	Appliance for [VirtualBox]: [Ova image]
 	*	Appliance for [VMware]: [ESX image], [VMware image]
 	*	Appliance for [KVM]: [Kvm image]